HassoPlattnerInstituteHCI/Algorithmic-Folding/readme.md

 **language**: python

-**dependenies**: (please install before the lectures to maximize flow, contact a TA should you have any problems)
+**dependenies**: (please install before the lectures to maximize flow, contact a TA should you have any problems) `pip install requirements.txt`
 - jupyter notebook
 - scipy
 - numpy